carmirasdeli/carmirasdeli.github.io/README.md

 # carmirasdeli.github.io
-Car-Mira's Deli external facing website and development assets
+Car-Mira's Deli external facing website and development assets.

 ## User aggreement
 This website is for public usage.